jones58/personal-knowledge-wiki/Javascript/javascript notes.md

 if using lots of expressions and && operators etc, and it's not working, then put them in () so it's clear what's happening and nothing gets processed wrong.

-with slices:
 If a negative **number** is used as an index, then the index is counted from the _end_ of the array - `-1` would be the position of the _last_ item in the array.

+## Array Methods

-The first argument is the array **index** that the slice should start; the second argument is the array index the slice should go up to, but not include. ie, .slice(0, 3) - is 1st - 3rd but not 4th value.
+- ``.slice()`` - use to extract information from an array into new array.
+The first argument is the array **index** that the slice should start; the second argument is the array index the slice should go up to, but not include. ie, .slice(0, 2) - will read first and second values, up to but not including third

-## Other Array Methods

 - .splice () - The **`splice()`** method changes the contents of an array by removing or replacing existing elements and/or adding new elements [in place](https://en.wikipedia.org/wiki/In-place_algorithm).
+It can take two variables - index position and number of elements to remove.
+Or it can take three variables, where third is element to add.
+Can be as many numbers here as you want  Returns a new array.
 - .flat () - The **`flat()`** method creates a new array with all sub-array elements concatenated into it, in effect flattening all nested arrays into a single array.
 - .includes() - determines whether an array includes a certain value, gives `true` or `false`
 - .indexOf() - returns first index at which a value is present, or -1 if it's not present